Faces of RIT

 Connecting Kids to Science

-Over the summer, Devon taught a workshop called “Experiments in Science” to a group of children from RIT’s Kids on Campus program.
-By helping to change their perspectives on who and what a scientist is, Devon is shaping the minds of tomorrow’s scientists.
+Over the summer, Christman taught a workshop called “Experiments in Science” to a group of children from RIT’s Kids on Campus program.
+By helping to change their perspectives on who and what a scientist is, Christman is shaping the minds of tomorrow’s scientists.

 A complicated vocabulary and a lack of dedicated signs in American Sign Language makes Organic Chemistry a challenge for deaf and hard of hearing students.
-Professor Christina Goudreau Collison worked with interpreters to develop new ASL signs, leading to profound learning improvements for her students.
+Collision worked with interpreters to develop new ASL signs, leading to profound learning improvements for her students.

 Eye on the Prize